Icarus Transfigured by m. l. teague (page 9)

 Stonesthrow

-Graduate school seemed like a good idea at the time, but it was with a half-formed scheme the painter entered into the arrangement.
+Graduate school seemed like a good idea at the time, but it was with a half-formed scheme that the painter entered into the arrangement.
 To the extent Aiden thought about the particulars of his life, with regard to stratagems and long-term goals, was infrequent.
 His life was primarily one of art, and degrees of inconvenience shaded everything else.
 Resultantly he was forever falling backwards through doors that others walked through willingly.
 This education was as costly as it was accidental.

 He attended a commuter college as an undergraduate, where at any given time half the student population was in transition.
 The changeable composition of classmates afforded him greater anonymity in his painting and drawing classes, although he did not go unnoticed by professors.
 One was instrumental in getting him into a top tier graduate painting program, which required a move to another state.

 Aiden lived in his parents’ house until he was twenty-eight, and seldom left his bedroom.
-The move for school marked the most frightful day of his life, yet once settled he was determined to break with the past and to be more socially engaged.
+The move for school marked the most frightful day of his life, yet once settled, he was determined to break with the past and to be more socially engaged.
 What he found in his new artistic environment was an insular community that viewed his art as kitsch.
 (The self-taught painter never heard the term before.)
 During this period of awakenings, ruder ones awaited him on his first forays into the realm of dating.

 He necessarily floundered that first year, and was on track to receive no funding for his second year until he rallied at the term’s end with an impressive pre-oral exam.
 Over that first summer he resolved to absorb as much of the fine arts program’s aesthetic as he could accommodate.
 He was the only graduate student to paint during the break.
 On returning to school with seven new pieces, professors and peers were amazed by the radical transformation of his work.